wnw231423/cs61b/proj2/gitlet-design.md

    store it and return it for construct the next newly head commit.
 In this way, during `add` command, it only looks into the stage and compare if add command validate, no need to go to commit obj.

+2. For `checkout [branch]` command, I do the following things:
+   1. Command validation check.
+   2. Change the instance variables of stage, including branch and tracked files.
+   3. Change the head pointer.

 ## Persistence
 The directory structure: